Built in 1902 by Horace Frank Farnham. Designed by John Calvin Stevens.

 After the foreclosure, the bank held the property until 1940 when it was sold to a Dennis Cormier.
 He in turn sold it to Glenn and Jeanne Rossman in 1943.
 Glenn died in 1945 leaving the house to Jeanne.
 She sold it to Edwin Rogers in the same year.

 In 1965, John & Elizabeth Mullin took out a mortgage against 318 Brighton Ave.
-John having inherited the house from Edwin Rogers in 1952.
+John had inherited the house from Edwin Rogers in 1952.
 They would default on the note in 1979 precipitating another foreclosure.
 The house would have 2 more owners before being purchased by the current owner in 1998.
-The house is currently listed as a two family.